The hidden costs of buying a ski property in France you need to know

 Even after a purchase, exchange rates can cause hidden expense.
 Retirees on fixed incomes may find it particularly challenging to manage their budget if exchange rates shift unfavourably.
 Investors, too, can see profitability eroded by fluctuating costs when managing mortgages or ongoing expenses in euros.

-If you use a financial advisor, like our partners at Smart Currency Exchange, you can use tools like forward contracts to lock in favourable exchange rates and guarantee stability on your purchase price.
+If you use a currency specialist, like our partners at Smart Currency Exchange, you can use tools like forward contracts to lock in favourable exchange rates and guarantee stability on your purchase price.
 By minimising uncertainty, you can manage their expenses with confidence.

 All of these costs may sound daunting, especially if you haven’t considered them before.
 Bear in mind that, with proper planning, all these fees can be factored into your purchase and yearly upkeep budget.